 I must be mad ;o) It's not as though I don't have enough welding gear - or, for that matter, that I use any of it much! - but I hate to miss a potential bargain... so when one of the guys over at mig-welding.co.uk stuck his head over the internet's parapet and offered his faulty Oxford 300 for sale, well how could I refuse.
 Dating from 1987 and clearly part of the same range as my 120s, the MIG300 can provide up to (obviously) 300A of welding current - from a single-phase (albeit massive) supply.
 The data plate proclaims it to be able to make 225A at 100% duty cycle!
 The set had a blown rectifier and was also seriously full of crud: the dust and debris in the wire spool compartment was so thick that I discovered the original instruction manual buried under it!
 Paint had been spilled over the welder and it was generally in a dishevelled condition.
 I searched the entire world (well, that's what it felt like) for a new rectifier and in the end bought one from Technical Arc Services in York - a snip at £38 with postage.
 I was being sarcastic there, about it being a snip, just in case you missed it.
 Still, it was cheaper than the Ebay comedian who wanted six quid for the diode... and £95 carriage from the USA!
 Here's the 300 after I made the front panel legible again (at the expense of some of the lettering, unfortunately):

-The ammeter glass was missing and the movement full of ferrous debris; once I'd blown it clean it seemed to work OK.
+The ammeter glass was missing and the movement full of ferrous debris; once I'd blown it clean it worked OK.
 The voltmeter worked fine and a quick check against my AVO multimeter showed it to be reading within 1 volt of the actual current present at the torch on all 18 voltage steps.
 The spot and stitch functions worked fine; the wire feed ramped up and down nicely and once I'd borrowed the torch from the 120 and plumbed-in some Argoshield, I was able to lay down some nice test beads.
 I couldn't get it anywhere near maximum poke of course, from the household supply (it takes 60A flat-out) and anyway I'd need bigger wire, but it was well worth saving.
 It came with a large torch but the shroud was missing, hence using the 120s torch.
 I blagged a free shroud whilst buying a load of other stuff and when I found a job at work that needed the grunt of the 300, I bought some new torch tips and made up a heavy earth lead.
 The set may be old but welds beautifully... however [mid-2016] I ended up selling it as it just wasn't getting any use at all.
-We had a bit of a mouse invasion and having found nesting materials in all manner of spaces I took the 300MIG's cover off to check for invaders (none found).
+I had a bit of a mouse invasion and having found nesting materials in all manner of places (including the TVR!)
+I took the 300MIG's cover off to check for invaders (none found).
 Once I'd dragged the set out I realised I'd used it about three times so decided the time had come to part with it.
 A chap from a few hundred miles away wanted one so badly he bid a lot of money on Ebay, so much so that I thought it was a hoax but sure enough he turned up, counted out the twenties and off went the Oxford to a new life.

 SMP are (or were) a supplier of welding-set test and calibration equipment.
 Based in Kidderminster, they evidently decided to move into selling welding sets as well and started advertising this unit on Ebay in mid-2005.
 So I bought one! :-D